Better Together: Meet the Environmental Leaders Committed to Sustainability Innovation in the Beverage SectorAugust 29, 2019 | BIER

 Al Halvorsen, Senior Director of Environmental Sustainability, has been working on sustainability initiatives with PepsiCo since 1988.
 Since his work spans across multiple brand operations, Al brings both beverage and food industry insights to the table in his capacity as the company’s BIER Steering Committee representative.
 He also participates on the Benchmarking working group.

-He’s joined by Karen Kennedy, Global Operations Sustainability Senior Manager; Richard Profit, Global Operations Sustainability Senior Manager; Carla White, Global Sustainability Analyst; and Erin Thomas, Sustainability Communications.
+He’s joined by Karen Kennedy, Global Operations Sustainability Senior Manager, Carla White, FLNA Sustainability Analyst, and Josh Bayly, Global Sustainability Strategy and Communications Leader.

-Unsurprisingly, sustainability and responsibility are front and center for Pernod Richard and the company joined BIER shortly after our 2006 inception.
+Unsurprisingly, sustainability and responsibility are front and center for Pernod Ricard and the company joined BIER shortly after our 2006 inception.

-Other Pernod Richard representatives, who boast 50 years of combined sustainability experience, include Carine Christophe, Group Environmental Manager; Danielle Kohler, Group Technical Coordinator; Julie Lejard, Sustainable Business Analyst; Julie Hernandez, Environmental Apprentice; and Florence Taron, Project Manager.
+Other Pernod Ricard representatives, who boast 50 years of combined sustainability experience include Carine Christophe, Group Environmental Manager; Danielle Kohler, Group Technical Coordinator; Julie Lejard, Sustainable Business Analyst; and Florence Taron, Project Manager.

 The Coca-Cola Company